-Armed with equation (31), we are now able to derive the profits of firms as:
+Armed with equation (23), we are now able to derive the profits of firms as:

-$$P_f = r_K K = \alpha N I, \tag{32}$$
+$$P_f = r_K K = \alpha NI, \tag{24}$$

-and calculate the income of worker and capitalist households from equation (13).
-Taxes are determined by exogenous tax rates on household income (and in some scenarios on household wealth), savings are determined through equations (17) to (19) and consumption can then be derived as a residual:
+and calculate the income of worker and capitalist households from equation (12).
+Taxes are determined by exogenous tax rates on household income (and in some scenarios on household wealth), savings are determined through equations (16) to (18) and consumption can then be derived as a residual:

-$$C^{j} = Y{h}^{j} - T^{j} - S^{j}. {(33)}$$
+$$C^j = Y_h^j - T^j - S^j.
+(25)$$

-Equations (11) through (33) allow for a full stock-flow consistent specification of the SIGMA economy.
+Equations (10) through (25) now allow for a full stock-flow consistent specification of the SIGMA economy.
 Table 2 summarises the flows within and between sectors in a single 'transaction flows matrix' (Godley and Lavoie 2007: 39).
 It is to be noted that all row totals and column totals in Table 2 sum to zero, reflecting principles of stock-flow consistency that each sector's expenditure is another sector's income (row totals) and that the sum of incomes and expenditures (including savings) in each sector must ultimately balance.
-It is also pertinent to observe that one of these sector balances has been left unspecified in equations (11) to (33): namely, the equation that balances banks' capital accounts:
+It is also pertinent to observe that one of these sector balances has been left unspecified in equations (10) to (25): namely, the equation that balances banks' capital accounts:

-$$\Delta L = \Delta D. \tag{34}$$
+$$\Delta L = \Delta D. \tag{26}$$